 Rebecca McCarthy, Solicitor

 Rebecca joined the firm in 2008 as a paralegal and later completed her solicitor training contract, which from the outset included working with our sports and charity clients.
 Rebecca qualified as a solicitor in 2012 and joined the firm’s corporate/commercial department.
 Rebecca is the firm’s lead lawyer advising clients on Charities law matters and developing the firm’s Charities and not-for-profit sector work.
 Rebecca is recognised for the quality of her advice on Charities law matters, particularly charity formations and corporate governance matters.
+Rebecca is ranked as ‘Rising Star’ for Charities and Not-for-profit in Wales, in The Legal 500 2021 edition and is a member of the Charity Law Association.

 Mark is responsible for leading the development and implementation of the firm’s new strategy launched in 2016, which includes an increased focus on certain industry sectors in which the firm has and will continue to develop expertise, namely: Charities, Sport, Technology, and Media and Entertainment.